Dr Alison Pooley

-Alison is the Programme Leader for the M.Arch in Sustainable Architecture.
+After stepping down from the role of Programme Leader for the M.Arch in Sustainable Architecture in 2022, Alison continues as Visiting Lecturer and tutor on the course.
 She first started teaching at CAT in 2003, on the old MSc Advanced Environmental and Energy Studies programme, and went on to develop the Professional Diploma in Architecture (Part 2) in 2008.

 Prior to teaching at CAT Alison was in architectural practice for several years, before which she worked as a housing officer in East London; an experience which led her to want to retrain and study architecture.
 After leaving CAT in 2012 Alison taught at Anglia Ruskin University within the school of Engineering and the Built Environment and was most recently Deputy Head of School with responsibility for the architecture and planning courses.
 As well as teaching at CAT, Alison is a trustee of three local housing charities, including her local Community Land Trust.
 Her current research is focused on forms of housing that address the future needs of an ageing population, bringing her professional practice full circle to address the imperative of housing inequality.

 Alison completed her PhD exploring learning, transformation, and environmental responsibility with the UK construction industry at the Welsh School of Architecture.

 PG Cert Learning and Teaching in Higher Education

 Professional Diploma in Architecture (RIBA Part 2 exemption)

 BSc (Hons) Architecture (RIBA Part 1 exemption)

 Resilience and community – social and supported housing